 Tips for spotting a flood-damaged car

-Whether you live close to a recent flood or across the country, you might feel the effects of the flood if you go to buy a used car: You can expect water-damaged cars to make their way to your region.
+Whether you live close to a recent flood or across the country, you might feel the effects of the flood (due to torrential rains, hurricane or a tropical storm) if you go to buy a used car: You can expect water-damaged cars to make their way to your region.

 A consequence of any major flood is an onslaught of flood-damaged cars that appear on the used-car market, as car owners try to unload their flood-damaged vehicles onto unsuspecting buyers.

-When a car gets caught in a flood, you might expect that once it dries out it simply sputters to the salvage yard.
+When a car gets caught in a flood, you might expect that once it dries out it simply sputters to the salvage yard and stays.
 Think again.

-Sometimes flooded cars are totaled by an insurance company, sold through auto-salvage auctions, shipped hundreds of miles away, and cleaned up by dealers for resale.
+Sometimes flooded cars are totaled by a car insurance company, sold through auto-salvage auctions, shipped hundreds of miles away, and cleaned up by dealers for resale.

 You can avoid flood cars and the myriad problems lurking beneath their hoods — if you know what to look for.

 It doesn’t take a trained nose to recognize a flood-damaged car.
 If the car doors have been closed and the car has been sitting out in the sun, the interior will have a strong musty odor.
 Bad odors are mainly due to moisture-laden carpet padding.
 Unless the carpet is removed and shampooed, the musty smell will never fully disappear.